 Out of many reasons to take a trip, there are two most common ones – harsh weather conditions and work stress.
 It is easy to escape bad weather, unlike stress that we sometimes end up carrying with us wherever we go.
 Where technology has made our lives easier, we are missing out on the element of ‘simplicity’.
 Smart phones have become an inseparable part of our lives.
 And the question on the possibility of “disconnecting from technology” to “connect with nature” is often answered with a “may be!”.
 But Manas Andaman trip with family has answered it with a loud and clear “Yes”.

 We needed an escape from the hot weather in South India and I wanted a break from the work stress.
 So we were eager to take a family trip to an island destination away from the polluted cities.
 We were really looking forward to having a kind of trip where we could reduce the use of technology (smart phones) and spend some real family time.
 This is when I got to know about TravelTriangle.
-They coordinated with the best travel operators in Andaman and tailored a good budget family trip for us.
+They coordinated with the best travel operators and assured a good budget family trip to Andaman for us.

 Trip Type: Family